Improving Data Efficiency via Curating LLM-Driven Rating Systems: Understanding the Error Pattern of LLM Scores

 \paragraph{Data pool \& Rating models} We utilize three popular LLMs for rating: \texttt{GPT-4o-mini} \citep{achiam2023gpt}, \texttt{LLaMA-3.1-8B-Instruct} \citep{dubey2024llama}, and \texttt{Mistral-7B-Instruct-v0.3} \citep{jiang2023mistral}.
 The data pool consists of five instruct-finetuning datasets: Flan\_v2 \citep{longpre2023flan}, Open Assistant 1 \citep{kopf2024openassistant}, WizardLM \citep{xu2023wizardlm}, Dolly \citep{databricks2023dolly}, and Stanford Alpaca \citep{stanford_alpaca2023}.
 Detailed statistics of our data pool are provided in Table \ref{tab:simplified_data_pool}.

-\paragraph{Score distribution analysis} We rate the data samples on an integer scale from 0 to 5.
-The distributions of these rated scores across various models are summarized in Figure~\ref{fig:label_distributions}.
-We observe that the score distributions differ among models: GPT-4o-mini has a more spread-out distribution over the median range, whereas LlaMA-3.1-8B-Instruct and Mistral-7B-Instruct-v0.3 focus heavily on the score of 3.
-Moreover, these models often do not agree on their ratings.
-For instance, the overlap between GPT-4o-mini and LlaMA-3.1-8B-Instruct is minimal, with only 229 samples (5.5\% of LLaMA's) rated at 5 by both models.
-In contrast, Mistral-7B-Instruct-v0.3, despite having fewer samples rated at 5, shares 118 samples (24.2\% of Mistral's highest score) with GPT-4o-mini.
-This suggests that the pre-trained knowledge of LLaMA-3.1-8B-Instruct diverges significantly from that of GPT-4o-mini, while Mistral-7B-Instruct-v0.3 is more aligned with GPT-4o-mini.
-Our subsequent experimental results further support this observation.
+\paragraph{Rating score distribution analysis} Data samples are rated on an integer scale from 0 to 5.
+The rating score distributions are summarized in Figure~\ref{fig:label_distributions}.
+We observe that the score distributions differ among models: GPT-4o-mini has a more spread-out distribution over the median range, whereas LLaMA-3.1-8B-Instruct and Mistral-7B-Instruct-v0.3 focus heavily on the score of 3.